MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-with-data-api-builder.md

 # Quickstart: Build modern end point support with Data API builder for Azure Databases

 Welcome!
-In this guide we will help you get started with Data API builder (DAB) for Azure Databases.
-First you are going to get DAB running locally on your machine.
-Then you will use DAB to create an API for your application.
-You will have the option to choose between Azure SQL Database or Azure Cosmos DB as the database backend.
+This guide helps you get started with Data API builder (DAB) for Azure Databases.
+First you're going to get DAB running locally on your machine.
+It then uses DAB to create an API for your application using the Azure Database of your choice.

 ## Use case scenario

-In this tutorial we'll be creating the backend API for a small solution that allows end-users to keep track of books in their bookshelf.
-Therefore, the business entities we'll be dealing with are:
+In this tutorial we're creating the backend API for a small solution that allows end-users to keep track of books in their bookshelf.
+Therefore, the business entities we're dealing with are:

 - Books
 - Authors